It’s never too late to get the conversation going.

 We have also included a reference section with information on risk reduction programs, campus resources, and online sources that may be helpful.
 We urge you to read through this booklet and then talk with your student about this important issue.
 By following the suggestions provided here, you can help equip your student to make smarter, safer choices.
 The time you spend now could be a potentially life-saving gift—and will help strengthen the lines of communication within your family as you prepare for your student’s years at UT and beyond.

-Visit the New Student and Family Programs website for more information about parent & family involvement.
+Visit the Office of Family Programs website for more information about parent & family involvement.

 Information adapted from: College Parents of America, Phoenix House, & The University of Tennessee Student Health Center